Asphalt Shingles Cost: A Complete Homeowner’s Guide to Budgeting Your Roof

 Underlayment and Deck Repairs

-The cost of repairs can increase if your roof deck has rot or water damage.
+The cost of repairs can increase if your roof deck is rotting or has water damage.
 Although it costs more, high-quality synthetic underlayment also improves durability.

 Ventilation and Flashing

-Proper ventilation prolongs roof life and keeps moisture from building up.
+Proper ventilation prolongs roof life and prevents moisture buildup.
 Leak prevention is ensured by replacing flashing around valleys and chimneys.

 Labor and Location

-Demand and geography have an impact on labor costs.
+Demand and geography affect labor costs.
 Labor costs are generally higher in urban areas than in rural ones.

 Comparing Asphalt Shingles to Other Roofing Materials